 It is very important to stay hydrated, drinking plenty of water can help to reduce headaches which tend to add to you feeling even more ‘stressed-out’.
 Water cures most things so make sure you take a bottle with you every morning to encourage you to keep drinking throughout the day.

 A technique called progressive muscle relaxation can be very helpful.
 You tense and relax each muscle in your body one at a time.
 You may not actually realise which muscles were tense until you focus on them.
 It only takes a few moments but will leave you feeling like a new person.

 Remember to breathe!
 When the day starts to get on top of you and everything starts to feel ‘too much’, take a series of deep breaths.
 This will help you to feel like you are back in control and has a brilliant calming effect.

 Forcing yourself to smile moves your muscles into a position that releases natural ‘happy’ endorphins.
 You never know who could do with you flashing them a nice smile, it might just make their day too!

 If you have any concerns about how stress may be affecting your dental health, please contact us for a chat so we can put your mind at rest!

-Posted by Pure Dental Solutions on 1st Oct 2018, under Oral Health
+Posted by Pure Dental Solutions on 1st October 2018, under Uncategorized

 We know that choosing the right dentist is a very important decision, and we know that everyone is individual and needs personal treatment.
 If you would like to ask us any questions about our service we would love to hear from you.